google/flatbuffers/docs/source/CppUsage.md

 the current directory.

-If there were any parsing errors, `Parse` will return `false`, and `Parser::err` contains a human readable error string with a line number etc, which you should present to the creator of that file.
+If there were any parsing errors, `Parse` will return `false`, and `Parser::error_` contains a human readable error string with a line number etc, which you should present to the creator of that file.

 After each JSON file, the `Parser::fbb` member variable is the